 Fig 1.
-GLP-1R and GIPR were probed by Western blot and their protein expression levels were maintained across age in mouse cerebral cortex, were retained in striatum following unilateral 6-OHDA lesioning in rat, and also were preserved in human substantia nigra pars compacta in PD.
-(A1) GLP-1R and (A2) GIPR expression normalized to β-actin in mouse cerebral cortex was unchanged across age (5- to 31-months; p>0.05, n=3 per age group).
-(B1) GLP-1R and GIPR expression levels normalized to β-actin in striatum were found to be similar in rats challenged with 6-OHDA unilateral medial forebrain bundle lesion on the left (L) side (p>0.05, n=3) in the presence of substantial left-sided dopaminergic cell depletion, as evaluated by tyrosine hydroxylase (TH) expression (B2) normalized to β-actin (B3).
+GLP-1R and GIPR were probed by Western blot and their protein expression levels were maintained across age in mouse cerebral cortex, were retained in striatum following unilateral 6-OHDA lesioning in rat, and also were preserved in human substantia nigra pars compacta in PD (all values are means SEM).
+(A1) GLP-1R and (A2) GIPR expression normalized to β-actin in mouse cerebral cortex was unchanged across age (5- to 31-months; p>0.05, n=3 per age group; one-way ANOVA; Bonferroni’s post hoc test).
+(B1) GLP-1R and GIPR expression levels normalized to β-actin in striatum were found to be similar in rats challenged with 6-OHDA unilateral medial forebrain bundle lesion on the left (L) side (p>0.05, n=3, Student T test between L and R striatum) in the presence of substantial left-sided dopaminergic cell depletion, as evaluated by tyrosine hydroxylase (TH) expression (B2) normalized to β-actin (B3).
 (C1) GLP-1R and (C2) GIPR expression together with α-tubulin in a single human control and two PD SNc brain samples (obtained from the Carroll A. Campbell Jr. Neuropathology Laboratory Brain Bank, Medical University S. Carolina, Charleston, SC).

 Early treatment with a low daily dose of gliptin reduced rotational behavior and protected against the loss of dopaminergic innervation in striatum after 6-OHDA lesioning in hemiparkinsonian rats